EPFL-ENAC/epfl-enac-build-push-deploy-action/README.md

 This action implements ENAC-IT's Continuous Deployment for your app on a given environment (dev, test, stage or prod).

+- if you push on the *dev* branch, it will update the images on the overlay dev in your enack8s-app-config
+- if you push on the *test* branch, same but overlay *test*
+- if you push on the *stage* branch, same but overlay *stage*
+- if you push a tag (create a release: v1.0.0 for instance, it will update the overlay prod

 To use it in your repository, create a workflow file named `.github/workflows/deploy.yml` with the following content:

+## for repository with one image

+You need to have a Dockerfile at the root of your repository, that's it, The image pushed to the registry will follow org/repo convention: ghcr.io/epfl-enac/epfl-luts/app-test:{sha256}

 ```yml
 # https://github.com/EPFL-ENAC/epfl-enac-build-push-deploy-action#readme